-Frequency/market practice: It has been used in private equity exits.
-It is becoming more common.
+Frequency/market practice: it is commonly seen in private equity exits.
+It is generally becoming more common.

-Frequency/market practice: not usually express; required by law
+Frequency/market practice: not usually express; required by law.

 Are provisions that there is no liability if the buyer has knowledge common or does buyer knowledge have no effect?